TiagoMagalhaes1232507/Testando-projeto/docs/sprint01/us004/01.requirements-engineering/readme.md

 ### 1.7 Other Relevant Remarks

 * The system should ensure data integrity by validating the input fields before saving the discussion to the database.
-* Spaces in the fields shoul not be counted as characters, because it contradicts the acceptance criteria of the system.
+* Spaces in the fields should not be counted as characters.
-* Clicking on enter in text shold not count as a character, because it contradicts the acceptance criteria of the system.
+* Clicking on enter in text should not count as a character.
 * In case of a failure, the system should allow the user to correct the errors and resubmit the discussion.
 * Error messages should be clear, concise, and professional.